-- The deadline to submit your liquor license renewal application and the $100 advertisement fee is Thursday, October 15, 2020.
+- The annual deadline to submit your liquor license renewal application and the $100 advertisement fee is October 1.

 - Renewal applications must be filed through the online application portal.
 An email with a link to a renewal application will be sent to each licensee.
 The renewal application is accessible via the email address used to create the last application in Viewpoint.
 If you need to change this email address, please contact the Licensing staff.